creepycoder/rag-indexer/README.md

 ## MCP Server (`Rag.Indexer.Mcp`)

 The solution includes a standalone **MCP (Model Context Protocol) server** that exposes the RAG indexer as an AI-assistant tool.
-Any MCP-compatible client — Claude Desktop, Cursor, Windsurf, Copilot CLI, etc. — can call `GetContext` to perform semantic code lookups without custom integration code.
+Any MCP-compatible client — such as VS Code with GitHub Copilot — can call `GetContext` to perform semantic code lookups without custom integration code.

 ### Quick start